What We Offer

 There has been a virtual explosion in the sophistication of laboratory testing available both for screening tests as described above and for direct evaluation of fetal health from CVS, amniocentesis, fetal skin, and fetal tissues.

-Unfortunately, mistakes sometimes happen.
-The most common scenario is that in the process of creating eggs for fertilization, the splitting of one of the mother's pair doesn't occur such that the egg has two copies instead of one.
+Unfortunately, biological mistakes sometimes happen.
+The most common scenario is that in the process of creating eggs for fertilization, the splitting of one of the mother's pair doesn't occur, leading to an egg with two copies instead of one.
 Then with fertilization, the embryo/fetus has three instead of two.

 Trisomy 21